TastyLollipop/Library/README.md

 ## The Perfect Way Of Sorting Steam Mods

 **What is 'Library'?**
-- Library is a free and fast way of sorting your steam mods!
+- Library is a free and fast way of sorting your Steam mods!
 - It will transform your ugly looking steam mod folders into easy to read ones!

 **Things to know before using?**
-- Some steam apps break when renaming their mod folders!
+- Some Steam apps break when renaming their mod folders!
 Please backup in case something goes wrong!
 - Library won't work without being connected to the internet.
 - Library's speed is heavily reliant on your internet connection!